 During the Mississippian, momentous events were taking place far to the west of the Jemez.
-At that time, the western edge of North American was located in what is now central Nevada.
+At that time, the western coast of North America was located in what is now central Nevada.
 The continental margin here had been passive since Australia split away from North America during the breakup of Rodinia, about 770 million years ago.
-Although the geological record is incomplete, the weight of evidence is that the oceanic crust beyond the edge of the continent began subducting under an island arc or small continent further out in what is now the Pacific, and in the early Mississippian the continent itself drifted into the subduction zone.
+Although the geological record is incomplete, the weight of evidence is that the oceanic crust beyond the edge of the continent began subducting under an island arc or small continent further out in what is now the Pacific, and in the early Mississippian the North American continent itself drifted into the subduction zone.
 This began a pattern of tectonic activity along the western edge of North America whose effects have continued to the present day.

 Limestone of the Arroyo Peñasco Group.
 35 43.988N 106 45.793W

 Limestone is a sedimentary rock composed mostly of the mineral